untrustedmodders/plugify/README.md

 ## Security

-plugify follows good practices of security, but 100% security cannot be assured. plugify is provided **"as is"** without any **warranty**.
+Plugify follows good practices of security, but 100% security cannot be assured.
+Library is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._